-6.3 Managing data

-$6.3.1\,\mbox{Ensuring}$ that data is properly managed, accurate and of a good quality.

-The Council has a strong centralised Information Governance Unit that monitors and assesses compliance with its statutory obligations under information governance legislation.
-While the Council has embedded processes for capturing and mitigating information risk, e.g. breach reporting and data protection assessments, 'digital by default' practices have created challenges around ensuring that the Council manages its data appropriately.
-The continual evolution of ICT tools. e.g. M365, means that the Council's information governance requirements need to adapt and extend to new environments.
+Supporting principle 6.3 Managing data Requirement of the 6.3.1 Ensuring that data is properly managed, accurate and of a good quality.
+Score out of 10: 5 Council's Code 6.5.1 Elisuring that data is properly managed, accurate and or a good quality.
+Score out of 10.
+Evidence of compliance The Council has a strong centralised Information Governance Unit that monitors and assesses compliance with its statutory obligations under information governance legislation.
+While the and links Council has embedded processes for capturing and mitigating information risk, e.g. breach reporting and data protection assessments, 'digital by default' practices have created challenges around ensuring that the Council manages its data appropriately.
+The continual evolution of ICT tools. e.g. M365, means that the Council's information go overnance requirements need to

 The Council is subject to various pieces of Scottish and UK information legislation.
 UK data protection legislation governs how personal data is collected, managed and used by organisations.
-UK and Scottish information access legislation (Freedom of Information (Scotland) Act 2002, Environmental Information Regulations (Scotland) 2004, INSPIRE Scotland Regulations 2011, Re-use of Public Sector Information Regulations 2015, and the Pupils Educational Records (Scotland) Regulations 2003), governs how public authorities must deal with requests for information that are made to them.
+UK and Scottish information access legislation (Freedom of Information (Scotland) Act 2002, Environmental Information Regulations (Scotland) 2004, INSPIRE Scotland Regulations 2011, Reuse of Public Sector Information Regulations 2015, and the Pupils Educational Records (Scotland) Regulations 2003), governs how public authorities must deal with requests for information that are made to them.
 Finally, the Public Records (Scotland) Act 2011 governs how Scottish public authorities must manage their public records in accordance with best practice and standards.